Year-end tax guide 2020/21

 - Employers that provide pure electric cars in 2020/21 will save Class 1A NICs and employees may see significant income tax benefits

 - The employer can also pay for vehicle repairs and servicing, car insurance and car tax, as part of the benefit, and if VAT-registered may be able to claim back 50% of the VAT on any lease charges.

 Most companies making profits in the UK pay the main rate of corporation tax at 19% in 2020/21.

 Companies need to keep accounting records and prepare company tax returns.

-Payment is due nine months and one day after the company’s accounting period, while company tax returns are usually due 12 months after the company’s accounting period.
+Payment is usually due nine months and one day after the company’s accounting period, while company tax returns are usually due 12 months after the company’s accounting period.

 When you’re working out your business’s taxable profit, you can deduct any costs that were incurred wholly and exclusively for the purposes of the trade.